JamesRandall/FunctionMonkey/docfx/guides/http/authorization.md

 ## Claims Authorization

 Claims Authorization inspects the ClaimsPrincipal object and determines if the user is authorized to access a given route.
-Authorizers must implement the _IClaimsPrincipalAuthorization_ interface and can be specified as a default (in the Authorization builder), at the route, or at the function level.
+Authorizers must implement the _IClaimsPrincipalAuthorization_ interface and can be specified as a default (in the Authorization builder), at the route, or at the function level via function options.

 An example authorizer is shown below: